Skip to main content

 Preventative maintenance is key to avoiding unexpected repairs and costly breakdowns.

-During preventative maintenance, a diesel technician may:
+While doing preventative maintenance, a diesel technician may:

 3. Identify and diagnose mechanical issues.

-When a vehicle has a mechanical problem, it’s up to the diesel technician to carefully examine the equipment to pinpoint the cause of the issue and figure out how to fix it.
+When a vehicle has a mechanical problem, it’s up to the diesel technician to examine the equipment to pinpoint the cause of the issue and figure out how to fix it.

 Diesel techs use different outlets to research problems and find solutions, including: